 Happy Holidays on the other hand, seems to indicate something that the government would tell me.
 What does Happy Holiday mean anyway?
 Nothing.
 It is same sort of message that you get when you are waiting on the phone for a customer service representative and you are told “please stay on the line….we appreciate your business.”
 They don’t appreciate our business, and I don’t appreciate anything generically said just to be politically correct.

-Maybe somebody should say Merry Holidays or somthing.
+Maybe somebody should say Merry Holidays or something.
 Or maybe a person that does not believe in religion to start with, would do justice by saying nothing.
 Maybe they should say Happy Holiday on government or bank holidays, and leave alone those people that believe in Christmas to say whatever they want to say.

 Even though I am Jewish, I celebrate any holiday that preaches the message of peace and goodwill: Christmas included.
-I often tell my Christian friends that there is no need to wish me a happy Hanukah, when talking about Christmas.
+I often tell my Christian friends that there is no need to wish me a happy Hanukkah, when talking about Christmas.
 My reasoning is that Christmas is the number one religious holiday for Christians and I recognize that.
 Hanukkah is an eight on a scale of one to ten.
-I feel it does Christmas an injustice when after I say Merry Christmas, I hear the response: Happy Hanukah.
-Wishing me Happy Hanukah, translates into wishing me “Happy Festival of Candles.”
+I feel it does Christmas an injustice when after I say Merry Christmas, I hear the response: Happy Hanukkah.
+Wishing me Happy Hanukkah, translates into wishing me “Happy Festival of Candles.”
 However, Christians wishing me a Merry Christmas means you are wishing me peace and goodwill, they are giving me their very best wishes.
 Which one would you want?
 Happy candles or peace on earth, goodwill towards men?

 There is no insult in wishing people of other religions Merry Christmas.
 Those that object are probably miserable anyway and could use some “Christmas Spirit.”
 Those that are adamant, that you are casting some sort of spell on them…well…forgive them.
 They are obviously too stupid to think about anything else in any other terms.
 At least when you say ‘ Bless you’ to someone that has sneezed they say ‘ Thank You’.
 No attitude…even if they do not believe in religion.